A/C Repair and Tune-up Services from Certified HVAC Professionals

 A: It varies, of course, but the average is 15-17 years.
 In some new construction projects where the emphasis is on keeping costs to a minimum, the less-expensive systems chosen may have a shorter lifespan, averaging 11-13 years.

 Q: Do I ever need to have my refrigerant “topped off”?

 A: No. HVAC systems do not consume the refrigerant as part of the cooling process.
 If the refrigerant is low, this indicates either that there is a leak or that it was set up improperly.

 Q: How does an air conditioner work?

 A: Heat is extracted from the home by passing indoor air across a refrigerant coil.
 Refrigerant lines carry the heat to the outdoor unit, where it is released into the outside air.
 A fan blows air across the chilled coils into your home.
 The cooling cycle continues until the indoor temperature reaches the thermostat setting.
-The process is explained in this video from How Stuff Works.
-And you can find a more detailed explanation (along with more helpful information and tips) in this Energy Saver 101 infographic from the U.S. Department of Energy.
+The process is explained in this Energy Saver 101 infographic from the U.S. Department of Energy.